UnHumbleBen/the-web-developer-bootcamp/27.working-with-apis/json-and-xml.md

 #### Javascript Object Notation
 Looks like JavaScript objects
 * Note: we need quotes around the keys, so not exactly javascript objects

+## Use JSONViewer to view API responses more easily!